The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Cocharacter Formalism

 We denote the set of cocharacter pairs for $G$ by $\mathcal{C}_G$. \end{definition} \begin{remark} We caution the reader that the cocharacter $\mu_S$ need not be an element of $X_*(A)$, even though $M_S$ is defined over $\mathbb{Q}_p$.

-We could define cocharacter pairs more canonically as conjugacy classes of cocharacters of Levi subgroups.
-We choose not to as in practice we will often need to work with the unique dominant cocharacter in a conjugacy class relative to a fixed based root datum. \end{remark}
+We could define cocharacter pairs more canonically as the set of equivalence classes of pairs $(M, \mu)$ such that $M$ is a Levi subgroup of $G$ defined over $\mathbb{Q}_p$ and $\mu$ is a cocharacter of $M$.
+Two pairs $(M, \mu), (M', \mu')$ are equivalent if $M, M'$ are conjugate in $G_{\mathbb{Q}_p}$ and $\mu, \mu'$ are conjugate in $M_{\overline{\mathbb{Q}_p}}$.
+We choose not to do this as in practice we will often need to work with the unique dominant cocharacter in a conjugacy class relative to a fixed based root datum. \end{remark}

 Let $\Gamma= \mathrm{Gal}(\overline{\mathbb{Q}_p}/ \mathbb{Q}_p)$.
 Since we have assumed $T$ and $B$ are defined over $\mathbb{Q}_p$, $\Gamma$ acts on $T_{\overline{\mathbb{Q}_p}}$ and $B_{\overline{\mathbb{Q}_p}}$.
 This gives us a natural left action of $\Gamma$ on $X_*(T)$ given explicitly by $(\gamma \cdot \mu)(g)=\gamma(\mu(\gamma^{-1}(g))$ for $\mu \in X_*(T)$ and $\gamma \in \Gamma$.
 We get an analogous left action on $X^*(T)$ and one can easily check that the pairing $X^*(T) \times X_*(T) \to \mathbb{Z}$ is $\Gamma$ invariant under these actions.